Bowel (Colon & Rectum) Cancer

 The rectum is the last 15cm of the large bowel before the anus and is sometimes described as being made up of three sections – upper, middle and lower.
 The upper rectum is the part after the colon, and the lower rectum is where the bowel joins the anus.
 The colon and rectum make up the large bowel, so cancer of the colon or rectum is also called colorectal cancer or bowel cancer.
 It is the third most common cancer diagnosed in the UK.
 The cause of most cases is unknown but lifestyle factors such as diet and exercise are thought to affect your risk of developing colon or rectal cancer.

 Dr Vivek Misra, Consultant Clinical Oncologist at The Christie Private Care talks about the symptoms of bowel cancer, the importance of screening and treatment of the disease.

 - A persistent change in bowel habit lasting several weeks, especially going to the toilet more often or diarrhoea

 - Blood – either bright or dark – from the back passage

 - Pain, especially if it is severe, in the abdomen or back passage

 - A feeling of not having emptied your bowel properly after a bowel motion

 If the cancer causes an obstruction in the bowel, symptoms may include:

 - Abdomen pain

 These symptoms can be caused by other conditions but it is important to have them checked by your doctor.
 If your symptoms don’t improve within a few weeks, or if they get worse, it’s important that you see your GP who can refer you to a specialist if necessary.
-For more information or to book an appointment with a specialist please call 0161 918 7296.
+To book an appointment with a specialist please call 0161 638 7408.